-Miami White Collar Crime Lawyers
+Miami White Collar Crime Defense Attorneys

 Miami is commonly referred to as the fraud capitol of the United States.
 White collar crimes generally involve sophisticated, complex crimes organized by one or multiple individuals for the purposes of generating massive income.
 Such schemes could include tax evasion, laundering money for a criminal enterprise, or creating a pyramid scheme.